Goldwater rule

 The original piece in Fact magazine which prompted the introduction of the Goldwater rule.
-Likely costing Barry Goldwater a large number of potential votes, this practice was later deemed unethical by the APA.
+This practice was later deemed unethical by the APA.

-The Goldwater rule is Section 7 in the American Psychiatric Association's (APA) Principles of Medical Ethics, which states that psychiatrists have a responsibility to participate in activities contributing to the improvement of the community and the betterment of public health, but when asked to comment on public figures, they shall refrain from diagnosing, which requires a personal examination and consent.
-It is named after former U.S. Senator and 1964 Republican presidential nominee Barry Goldwater.
+The Goldwater rule is the eponymous rule established by the American Psychiatric Association (APA) in Annotation 7.3 of American Medical Association's (AMA) code of ethics.
+Section 7 of AMA's Principles of Medical Ethics states that medical doctors have a responsibility to participate in activities contributing to the improvement of the community and the betterment of public health.
+As a subsection therein, Annotation 7.3 (also known as "Goldwater rule") is addressed to psychiatrists and mandates that, when asked to comment on public figures, they shall refrain from diagnosing, which requires a personal examination and consent.
+It is named after former U.S. Senator and 1964 Republican presidential nominee Barry Goldwater, who had been the subject of a diagnostic poll of psychiatrists in a 1964 edition of Fact magazine.

 Creation

 The issue arose in 1964 when Fact magazine published "The Unconscious of a Conservative: A Special Issue on the Mind of Barry Goldwater", a play on the title of Goldwater's bestseller The Conscience of a Conservative.
 The magazine polled psychiatrists about Goldwater and whether he was fit to be president.
 Goldwater sued magazine editor Ralph Ginzburg and managing editor Warren Boroson, and in Goldwater v.
 Ginzburg (July 1969) received compensation of $75,000 ($ today).